spences10/blog.scottspence.me/src/pages/2018/2018-12-31-travis-ci/index.md

 ### How the set-up works

-I have my GitHub project set up with two branches `master` and `development` changes are made on feature branch of `development` then pushed up to `master` once I'm happy the change is ok to go to production.
+I have my GitHub project set up with two branches `master` and `development`, changes are made on feature branch of `development` then pushed up to `master` once I'm happy the change is ok to go to production.

+Using Zeit's now you can define a different url for each of your environments.
+I have a `.now.sh` url for `development` and a sub-domain of my `scottspence.me` domain for `master`/production.

+### The set-up

+There are a few parts

 #### the flow